cunctator/traceshark/README.md

 sched_wakeup_new
 ```

-Over time, I hope to add more events.

 ![traceshark screenshot](https://raw.githubusercontent.com/cunctator/traceshark/6c82bceacf272617de2692b5e2efd4ec1b0ecdde/doc/ts-screenshot1.png)

 Above is a screenshot of traceshark.
 The four uppermost graphs are for displaying CPU idle and frequency states.
 They are four because the measurment was made on a system with four virtual CPUs.
 The green graphs with red circles show the CPU idle states while the thicker blue graphs show the CPU frequency changes.